-- Miners mint new coins as a reward for their work on the block chain. - Each miner includes a special transaction destined to himself as a reward. - Called coinbase transaction. - This transaction becomes legitimate when the block becomes part of the blockchain. - Currently the incentive is 6.25 BTC and it halves every 210,000 blocks (approximately every 4 years). - It started with 50 BTC. - Total Bitcoin to mine is capped by 21 million BTC. - now there are around 18.5 million.
+- Miners mint new coins as a reward for their work on the block chain. - Each miner includes a special transaction destined to himself as a reward. - Called a coinbase transaction. - This transaction becomes legitimate when the block is confirmed on the blockchain. - Currently the incentive is 6.25 BTC and it halves every 210,000 blocks (approximately every 4 years). - It started with 50 BTC. - Total Bitcoins to mine is capped by 21 million BTC. - now there are around 18.8 million.